 Study Skills, part of the Study Skills and Careers unit in Student Engagement, provides a range of face-to-face and online study help programs for UC and UCC students.
-These programs include face-to-face and online workshops, interactive study modules, unit and subject-specific help programs, and more.
+These programs include drop-in study help sessions, peer learning programs, interactive study modules, and in-unit support.

 Study Skills Study Help drop-in sessions:

 Visit The Study on Level B of the Library for face-to-face advice from Study Skills staff on understanding assessment tasks, finding information, structuring your assignments, avoiding plagiarism and referencing.
 These study help sessions provide a supportive environment to allow you to work on your assessment tasks and get help when you need it.

 Drop in at any time during the scheduled sessions, and bring your assignments and other work.
 Staff are available to help you with:

 - professional and academic writing skills